 - Research other programmers’ side projects online for inspiration.

-- Look for open-source software to which you can contribute.
-GitHub has a great tutorial on how to contribute to open source here.
+- Look for open source software to which you can contribute.
+GitHub offers a great tutorial on how to contribute to open source.

 - Volunteer your skills to help a local nonprofit.